USGS-R/river-dl/README.md

 ### To run the Snakemake workflow locally:

 1. Install the dependencies in the `environment.yaml` file.
 With conda you can do this with `conda env create -f environment.yaml`
+2. Activate your conda environment `source activate rdl_torch_tf`
-2. Install the local `river-dl` package by `pip install path/to/river-dl/` (_optional_)
+3. Install the local `river-dl` package by `pip install path/to/river-dl/` (_optional_)
-3. Edit the river-dl run configuration (including paths for I/O data) in the appropriate `config.yml` from the [workflow_examples](workflow_examples) folder.
+4. Edit the river-dl run configuration (including paths for I/O data) in the appropriate `config.yml` from the [workflow_examples](workflow_examples) folder.
-4. Run Snakemake with `snakemake --configfile config.yml -s Snakemake --cores <n>`
+5. Run Snakemake with `snakemake --configfile config.yml -s Snakemake --cores <n>`

 ### To run the Snakemake Workflow on TallGrass
 1. Request a GPU allocation and start an interactive shell